loathers/railo/README.md

 `railo turns=10`

-You can specify which choice adventure is taken in the caboose.
+You can specify which car to adventure in, default is caboose.

+`railo car=caboose`
+`railo car=passenger`

+You can specify a priority which affects choice adventures and equipment.

 `railo priority=elves`
 `railo priority=parts`